nestjs/docs.nestjs.com/content/graphql/resolvers-map.md

   }
 ```

-This generates the following resolver map entry for the author query in our schema (the query type entry uses the same name as the method name):
+This generates the following entry for the author query in our schema (the query type uses the same name as the method name):

 ```graphql
 type Query {